barumau/pandunia/english/jumla.md

 **mi wol kira kap un gar.** I want to rent a car.

-**ye kira dar kamar to biznes ren.** He/she rents rooms to business people.
+**ye kira dar kamar do biznes ren.** He/she rents rooms to business people.

 Tip: **Kira** is paired with _give_ and _take_ just like **mai**.